masudgit/React/redux-demo/readme.md

 #Async action creators:
 ~How to use action creators with network requests.
 ~How to make an API call when working with redux.
+a. axios:
-a. axios: Requests to an API endpoint
+    Requests to an API endpoint
 b. redux-thunk:
-    Define async action creators
+    It will allow to define async action creators in the application.
     Middleware (we will apply to our redux store)

 yarn add axios redux-thunk